v4iv/theleakycauldronblog/src/pages/blog/authenticated-serverless-crud-with-netlify-functions-and-faunadb-part-2.md

    .catch(err => console.error('Error: %s', err))
 ```

-## Create Role
+## Create Roles

 User-defined roles provide configurable, domain-specific security rules.
 They are the core schema for attribute-based access control.
-For example you can create roles like Staff, Customers etc. Here we’ll be creating a role for our users so that they all can access Cat Breeds table.
+For example, you can create roles like Staff, Customers etc. Here we’ll be creating a role for our users so that they all can access the Cat Breeds table and the `cats_by_users` index.

 As before, create a function, name it `createRoles`.